marcingolenia/spotify-cli-linux/README.md

 A command line interface to Spotify on Linux.
 This project is inspired by the similar project called [spotify-cli-linux](https://github.com/pwittchen/spotify-cli-linux), which does similar things but it is written in Python.

+# Building
+You will need dotnet core 3.1 SDK to build and run the project.
+You can download it from here: https://dotnet.microsoft.com/download/dotnet-core/3.1.
+Then just use standard dotnet commands to build, test and run.

 # Publishing the app
 dotnet publish -c Release -r linux-x64